How to read your eyeglasses prescription

 • If the number under this heading has a plus sign (+), you are farsighted.

 The term "sphere" means that the correction for nearsightedness or farsightedness is "spherical," or equal in all meridians of the eye.
+Meridians are imaginary lines of focusing power that run through the eye, similar to the longitudinal lines on a globe.

 Cylinder (CYL)

-The number in the cylinder column may have a minus sign (for correction of nearsighted astigmatism) or a plus sign (for farsighted astigmatism).
+The number in the cylinder column may have a minus sign (for the correction of nearsighted astigmatism) or a plus sign (for farsighted astigmatism).

 Axis